-JVC 65″ Diamond Series 120Hz LED TV – Product Profile Review
+JVC Diamond Series 120Hz LED TV – Product Profile Review

 JVC is a major Japanese international consumer and professional electronics corporation.
-One of the company’s most notable achievements was the development of the VHS format, and introduced the first VHS recorders (VCR’s) to the consumer market in 1976, with a whopping price tag of $1060.
+One of the company’s most notable achievements was the development of the VHS format, and introduced the first VHS recorders (VCRs) to the consumer market in 1976, with a whopping price tag of $1060.
 By the way, if you are wondering what the letters JVC stands for?
 The answer is… Victor Company of Japan.
 It makes me wonder though, why isn’t it called “VCJ” instead.
 I guess JVC has a better ring to it.

-Ok, now that our history lesson is over, lets fast forward to today.
+Ok, now that our history lesson is over, let’s fast forward to today.

-JVC no longer manufactures its own TV’s and ceased production a few years ago.
-Now, the Taiwan based company known as AmTRAN has licensed the JVC brand to put on its flat-screen HDTVs sold in North America.
+JVC no longer manufactures its own TVs and ceased production a few years ago.
+Now, the Taiwan-based company known as AmTRAN has licensed the JVC brand to put on its flat-screen HDTVs sold in North America.

 JVC currently has two series in its TV lineup – the 1080p full HD Emerald Series, and the 4K Ultra HD Diamond Series.
 The Emerald Series comes in two varieties: with and without a Roku media streaming stick.
-The Roku stick is a standard feature an the Diamond Series.
+The Roku stick is a standard feature on the Diamond Series.

 The Diamond Series only has two models – the 85″ DM85UXR and the 65″ DM65USR, which is the topic of this product profile.

 The DM65USR surrounds its 65″ screen with a half-inch wide matte-silver bezel that is slightly thicker along the bottom edge.
 The stand that supports this set is a bit on the flimsy side, especially for a display with such a large screen, and may not provide enough stability.
 So you may want to consider TV straps or a stabilizing bar to secure the display to your TV cabinet or stand.
-The set can also be wall mounted.
+The set can also be wall-mounted.

-The supplied remote control is a two sided device.
+The supplied remote control is a two-sided device.
 The front side has the general array of buttons needed to operate the set, while the backside has a QWERTY keypad.
 The remote is not backlit.

-A suggested work around for this issue is to connect a for 4K media player to this TV, such as Sony’s FMP-X10 which does provide processing for Netflix and Amazon Instant 4K streaming services.
+A suggested workaround for this issue is to connect a 4K media player to this TV, such as Sony’s FMP-X10 which does provide processing for Netflix and Amazon Instant 4K streaming services.
 However, this is an expensive option ($698.00).
 In my opinion, if you really want 4K video streaming capability, you’d be better off purchasing a 4K TV with a built-in HEVC decoder for about the same price as the DM65USR.